 Best Car Insurance Rates for Seniors

-GEICO offers the cheapest car insurance for most seniors, but the most affordable option for you depends on your vehicle type, income and savings.
+GEICO offers the cheapest car insurance for liability-only coverage, but Nationwide also has cheap car insurance for seniors across many driver profiles.
+The most affordable option for you depends on your vehicle type, income and savings.
 The table below shows the lowest rates for seniors across various driver profiles.

 *The table above shows the cheapest minimum coverage policies for most seniors.
-USAA is exclusively available to veterans, active service members and their families.
+USAA is exclusive to veterans, active service members and their families.

 Cheapest Car Insurance for Seniors by State